mlockett/ApexServiceLocator/README.md

 1. The mapping is set explicitly in code
 2. The Interface has been explicitly mapped in custom metadata
 3. If it follows a convention that can return an object
+4. If it can instantiate an object from the given name, it will return that (this can be used to make a class reference be set at run-time which can be used to work around various Salesforce compilation errors)
-4. Then finally throws a ServiceLocator.MapException if the Interface cannot be resolved to an object.
+5. Then finally throws a ServiceLocator.MapException if the Interface cannot be resolved to an object.

 ##### To test with your own class:
 `ServiceLocator.overwriteMap(ServiceLocator.IMyTest.class, ServiceLocator.MyTest2.class);`